adrianbj/ProcessPageFieldSelectCreator/README.md

     Double, 2, 2, Fridge Only<br />
     Suite, 3, 6, Full Kitchen

+3. Choose the parent where the page tree of options will be created, eg a hidden "Options" parent page
+4. Select a "Deference in API as" option depending on your needs
 5. Choose the input field type
 6. Check whether "Allow new pages to be created from field?" should be enabled.